-The school is a larger than average sized school, catering for pupils in the age range (3-11 years) and there are currently 343 pupils on roll.
-(June 2018) The vast majority of pupils live within the catchment area of the school.
+The school is a larger than average sized school, catering for pupils in the age range (3-11 years) and there are currently 356 pupils on roll.
+(January 2019) The vast majority of pupils live within the catchment area of the school.
 There are between 1 and 2 classes per year group and pupils are taught in mixed ability.
-There are no mixed age classes.

 Balby is a large suburb of Doncaster.
 Many pupils live in areas which contain significant pockets of deprivation characterised by high unemployment, low average incomes, poor housing and health.
 The proportion of pupils eligible for free school meals is significantly higher than the national average at 46%, ranging between 30% in the current Y1 to 67% in the current Y6 (ASP data 2017).
 The school deprivation indicator is 0.4.

 In terms of inequality, Balby is the most deprived area in the locality based on the Index of Multiple Deprivation by lower super output area.
 The number of children in poverty is significantly worse in Balby than Doncaster as a town (and Doncaster is generally worse than the England average).